dc-srap

 These date properties SHOULD be used to represent important dates in the life cycle of the resource:

-The above mentioned dates SHOULD be in one of these standard ISO 8601 formats:
+All available and relevant dates SHOULD be used.
+The dates SHOULD be in one of these standard ISO 8601 formats:

 YYYY YYYY-MM YYYY-MM-DD